spiegel421/musicord-bot/README.md

 The once-official bot of the /r/Music Discord server, while I moderated there.

-Note addressed to the reviewers of my job application at Gitlab.
+Note addressed to the reviewers of my job application at GitLab.

 Though much of the recent work I've done has been proprietary, I have linked, here, a GitHub project, dating quite a while back, pre-employment in college.
 I was constructing a Discord bot that provided custom music recommendations, exclusive to users of that server, based on their music consumption habits from numerous websites.